HACS: Information flow

 The HADT provides target direction, range, speed, altitude and bearing data to the HACP, which transmits direction and fuse timing orders to the guns.
 The HACP transmits the computer generated range rate and generated bearing back to the HADT, creating a feedback loop between the HADT and HACP, so that the fire control solution generated by the computer becomes more accurate over time if the target maintains a straight line course.
 The HADT also observes the accuracy of the resulting shell bursts and uses these bursts to correct target speed and direction estimates, creating another feed back loop from the guns to the HADT and thence to the HACP, again increasing the accuracy of the solution, if the target maintains a straight line course.
 Most guns controlled by the HACS had Fuze Setting Pedestals or Fuze Setting Trays where the correct fuze timing was set on a clockwork mechanism within the AA shell warhead, so that the shell would explode in the vicinity of the target aircraft.

 Target drones

 The HACS was the first Naval AA system to be used against radio controlled aircraft, and achieved the first AA kill against these targets in 1933.
 In March 1936, six Queen Bee targets were destroyed by the RN Mediterranean Fleet during intensive AA practice at a time of extreme tension between the UK and Italy.
-Target practice against target drones was carried out using special shells which were designed to minimize the possibility of destroying expensive targets.
-The RN allowed media coverage of AA target practice and a 1936 newsreel has footage of an actual shoot.
+Target practice against target drones was carried out using special shells which were designed to minimise the possibility of destroying expensive targets.
+The RN allowed media coverage of AA target practice and a 1936 newsreel has footage of a shoot.
 In 1935 the RN also began to practice HACS controlled shoots of target aircraft at night.